Key takeaways:

-- Software as a Solution (SaaS) architecture is a foundation of every product licensed according to the SaaS delivery model
+• Software as a service (SaaS) architecture is a foundation of every product licensed according to the SaaS delivery model

-- SaaS founders should implement elements of management, application, and tenancy patterns to make the right architecture-related decisions and save your product from failure.
+• SaaS founders should implement elements of management, application, and tenancy patterns to make the right architecture-related decisions and save their products from failure.

-There are multiple things that may intervene in your SaaS startup's success.
+Multiple things may intervene in your SaaS startup’s success.

 On your way to accomplish business goals, you may have to deal with limited resources and swiftly changing market conditions; you may need to alter your offering according to the unsteady demands or fail to attract initial investments.